ErikBarronPDX/portfolio/README.md

 ## Description

 This project was assigned as an independant project for the Epicodus cirriculum on 1/10/20.
 It contains a summary of the skills leared so far with examples of each of those skills and links to their respective respository.
+The GH-Pages for this project can be found at: [https://todayisagrnday21.github.io/portfolio/](https://todayisagrnday21.github.io/portfolio/)

 ## Setup / Installation Requirements